Tomas-Kaiser/docker_tutorial/README.md

 ### Stopping & Starting Containers

-`docker stop $CONTAINER_ID` we can stop running container `docker start $CONTAINER_ID` we can start stopped container docker run is to create and start a new container.
+- `docker stop $CONTAINER_ID` we can stop a running container
+- `docker start $CONTAINER_ID` we can start a stopped container

+Note: `docker run` is to create and start a new container.

 ### Removing Containers

-We have to options:
+We have two options:

-`docker container rm $NAME` or container id
+- `docker container rm $NAME` or we can use container id instead of the name
-`docker rm $NAME` shorter version
+- `docker rm $NAME` shorter version with omitting the container keyword
-`dokcer rm -f $NAME` in case the container is running we can force to remove it with -f.
+- `dokcer rm -f $NAME` in case the container is running we can force to remove it with -f or just stop the container and remove as mentioned above.

-`docker ps -a | grep $name` to search in all containers a specific name of the container.
+- `docker ps -a | grep $name` to search in all containers a specific name of the container.
 It works just for linux.

 ### Persisting Data Using Volumes